There are various forms to spa culture all over the world: bath houses, hot springs, saunas, steam rooms, and more.

 What we do know is that the sauna culture spread out to other countries when European bathhouses were being destroyed during the Reformation in Scandinavia, and it remained to flourish in Finland over time because of the great versatility possessed by it.
 I say this because in the olden times, Finns can live in a sauna: they can make food on the stove, cure their meat, take care of their hygiene with it, and even give birth in it (as it is regarded as a sterile environment).
 Because of this fact, Finns would customarily build a sauna first whenever they moved!

 Today, Finns take a sauna for at least once a week as they regard it as a place for physical and mental healing.
 Truth be told, they have a saying that while one is in a sauna, one must conduct (behave) himself as one would in church.
-Yep, it’s that “sacred”.
+But that doesn’t mean that they’re all stiff and uptight since you’ll see some sipping some beer while inside the sauna.

 Now, as a visitor to the country, if you ever get invited to a Finnish sauna, it’s best NOT to refuse.
 Of course you can refuse but it might disappoint your Finnish host(s) because such an invitation signifies their acceptance of you — it’s an honor, per se.
 So should you ever decline, you better have a good reason for it!